waldowred5/outpost-odyssey/README.md

 ## Tips and Tricks

+### Getting Started For the First Time
+- Install firebase CLI (firebase-tools) globally: `npm install -g firebase-tools`
+- Login to the CLI: `firebase login`
+- Ensure experimental webframeworks is enabled

 ### Recommended Workflow
 - In one terminal window build ***serverless cloud functions*** (backend) locally in watch mode (see below)
-- In a separate terminal window, run the web app locally with firebase ***emulators*** (see below)
+- In a separate terminal window, run the web app and firebase ***emulators*** locally (see below)

 To build and watch for changes in ***serverless cloud functions***:
 - Navigate to `functions/`
 - Run `yarn build:watch`

-To run ***emulators***, simply run:
+To simultaneously run the web app and ***emulators*** locally:
 - First Time: `yarn serve:reseed` (this will reseed your local emulator with the static seed data)
 - After: `yarn serve` (this will run the emulator with your local data)
-  - Note: Whenever you shut down the emulator, it will save all data to `.seedLocal/` so that you can persist it between emulator runs
+  - Note: Whenever you shut down the emulator, it will save all data to `.seedLocal/` so that you can persist it locally between emulator runs
+- To view the emulator UI, navigate to [http://127.0.0.1:4000/](http://127.0.0.1:4000/)
+- To view the web app, navigate to [http://localhost:5173/](http://localhost:5173/)

 There is a user already setup for manual testing:
 - Username: `emu@test.com`